CyberLocc/Export-IPs/README.md

 $ Do you want to add an entry to /etc/hosts for 192.168.1.10 example_project?
 [Y/N]: Y
 $ Please enter your sudo password to adjust hosts.
 ```

-## Results
-After running the script, the following actions are performed:

-Project Folders Created: The script creates the following folders within the user's home directory, under the project name provided:

-enum: Directory for storing enumeration results.
-loot: Directory for storing collected loot or data.
-privesc: Directory for storing privilege escalation findings.
-exploit: Directory for storing exploit scripts or payloads.
-Environment Variables Set: Several environment variables are exported for use throughout the session:

-PNAME: Project name provided by the user.
-IP: Target IP address entered by the user.
-LH: Local host IP address (detected automatically).
-URL: Target URL constructed from the IP address.
-LPORT: Desired local port number entered by the user.

-My [Common_Commands](https://github.com/CyberLocc/Common_Commands) repository, employs a standardized folder structure and environment variables.
-This structure facilitates seamless integration with scripts and commands, minimizing the need for manual adjustments or modifications when this setup is completed.

 ## Troubleshooting